This article is part of the “Body Toning Series.” Click here to learn more.

 There’s nothing wrong with having a set plan as to how many drinks to consume before the night has begun.
 By doing so, you can adjust your daily calorie intake in order to consume the number of calories you need in order to lose weight.
 It is also wise to consider and adjust the calories on the day before and after alcohol consumption.
-For example, it may be easier to reduce 80 calories from Friday, Saturday, and Sunday rather than 240 calories from Friday in order to drink 2-120 calorie glasses of wine on Friday and maintain your weekly calorie count.
+For example, it may be easier to reduce 80 calories from Friday, Saturday, and Sunday rather than 240 calories from Friday in order to drink two 120 calorie glasses of wine on Friday and maintain your weekly calorie count.
 This will drastically make alcohol and weight loss a smoother combination.

 6. Drink red wine

 Another study published in the International Journal of Obesity showed that mice given high doses of resveratrol gained 40% less weight than the control group.
 While studies have not yet produced similarly conclusive results for human beings, there certainly might be some big benefits of resveratrol for us.
 As a caveat, you would receive a relatively greater amount of this antioxidant by eating fruits such as berries, apples, and the actual grapes themselves versus drinking red wine alone (2).

 Abstaining from excessive alcohol consumption during a weight loss journey is essential.
 In other words: know your limits, balance your alcohol with weight loss.
 Consuming alcohol in excessive amounts has many negative long-term as well as short-term health effects.
 However, one can definitely still see progress toward fitness goals by consuming moderate amounts of alcohol and following the six tips I described above.
 Choose spirits over beer and liqueur; use fresh/low calorie ingredients; avoid eating anytime within the hour or during the time you’re drinking alcohol; eat lean protein along with plenty of nutrient dense vegetables the day before and the day after consumption; track all of your calories including alcohol; and finally, if you’re going to drink, red wine is a good choice.
 Most people get into fitness to enjoy their lives even more than they already do, so here’s to a sustainable and happy life!
 To your health!